 Lloyd Hotel News

-The biggest hotel news in Lloyd is the forthcoming convention HQ hotel that’s being built across the street from the OCC.
-The 600-room Hyatt Regency hotel is scheduled to open in early 2020.
+The biggest hotel news in Lloyd is the convention HQ hotel that opened in December 2019 across the street from the OCC.

 Opened in May 2015, the Hotel Eastlund is a luxury boutique hotel across from the OCC.
 Featuring 168 rooms and suites, two executive boardrooms and flexible ballroom space, the Eastlund is topped by rooftop restaurant Altabira, which offers some of the best views in town.

 The Green Seal certified DoubleTree by Hilton Portland is just a few blocks from the OCC and features 477 guest rooms, an outdoor pool and 44,000 square feet of flexible meeting space.

 Things to Do in Lloyd

 The Rose Quarter, Portland’s center for large-scale sports and entertainment, includes two large arenas: Moda Center, home court for the NBA’s Trail Blazers, and Veterans Memorial Coliseum, where NHL hopefuls cut their teeth (and other body parts) playing for the Winterhawks.
 The Rose Quarter also hosts numerous concerts and events.
 The Rose Quarter is located half a mile west of the Oregon Convention Center (just one stop on MAX light rail).

 Visit the farmers market